 A variety of sandpaper, and if you’re doing a lot, you’ll love having your palm sander.
 Very decent price.
 I’m buying one for my brother this Xmas… Hope you don’t read this bro.
 The unit does not require specialty paper.
 Whoever thought up sanders that need special paper?
 Daft.
 This sander uses any “hook and loop’ circular paper.
 This box is a decent deal with 100 pieces and almost perfect reviews.

 Spot prime (see primers, above).
 When the primer is dry, hit it with maybe one coat, but usually, two coats of your finish paint and you’re done.

 Yes, it will be a bright spot for a while.

 The drawback here is that the color of older paints will have faded a little each year, even with good quality paints for decks.
 So at some point, you’ll be re-painting, but you won’t have the horror of scraping the entire thing.

-Summary: If you cannot afford what we recommend using the best deck paint you can afford.
+Summary: If you cannot afford not to use the best deck paint you can afford!

-Be sure to have all the painter tools that you need
+Be sure to have all the painter tools that you could ever need

 One last try to talk you out of painting deck: The elements will break down your paint and stains with solids and you’ll have to do it over and over.
 So what to do?

 What does a professional painter of 35 years do with his deck?
 My friend, kick the tires on a once-in-a-lifetime deck stain and sealer.
 I love my deck.